Data Center Infrastructure

 RACK59’s power is the most robust power of any data center in Oklahoma and rivals enterprise data centers like Google, Facebook and Microsoft.

 Our power is a true 2N configuration that starts with our dedicated, on-site substation that is fed from diverse power generating sources.
-Two underground feeds supply our central mechanical building from the substation where the generators are located.
+From the substation, two underground feeds supply our central mechanical building, where the generators are located.

-Each generator has a dedicated Automatic Transfer Switch (ATS) and can facilitate the entire load of RACK59 with over 12,000 gallons of diesel.
+Each generator has a dedicated Automatic Transfer Switch (ATS) and can facilitate the entire load of RACK59.
 RACK59 provides our customers with A&B power from separate UPS’s that are connected to both utility and generator power.
 Our generators are each equipped with a 1,000 gallon belly tank and can pull from an additonal reserve tank holding 10,000 gallons of diesel.

 We monitor absolutely everything in our data center.